 Some of things we see are just funny, like the day we saw a guy driving around with two huge bullhorns on top of his car; you know, the kind you see during political campaigns.
 Well, this guy was just playing his radio through those speakers and it looked like he was driving his kids to school.
 I guess he thought everyone within a three mile radius could use some music for their commute.
 It was pretty funny for us.
 Then there is the herd of goats/sheep that line the main road.
 Like most livestock here on the island, they belong to someone.
 They just wander along the road until they get their fill and then I guess they go back home?
 I’m assuming they know where home is.
 It’s not unusual to drive by a cow or bull standing on the side of the road with a huge chain around its neck with a weight tied onto it.
 They aren’t actually tied to anything else.
 I guess the weight just slows them down enough to help catch them when it’s time to go home for the day.

-Some of the things we see lack complete common sense.
+Some of the things we see, we just don’t understand at all.
 A few days ago we saw a guy, in a small car like ours, with a dresser strapped to the top of it with just a few thin strips of rope.
 He was driving with one hand and holding the dresser with the other…driving down the road…during the busiest part of the day…alone.
 A couple of days later we saw a truck with a stack of plywood and a guy just sitting up in the middle of it with nothing holding him on.
 All it would take would be for the truck to have to swerve to miss someone who comes to an abrupt stop (see above) and that guy would have been a hood ornament.
 Not something I’m looking forward to seeing.
 When Matt’s parents were here visiting I was eager to see what his dad (who is a retired superintendent for VDOT back home) would say when he saw the local construction crews grading a new road and dumping huge boulders down the side of the hill while there were guys sitting in dump trucks on the road right below them.
-This place is an OSHA nightmare!
+This place is a DOT nightmare!

 Some things we’ve seen though are just sad.
 We were leaving the grocery store a couple of weeks ago and noticed a woman standing in the middle of the road holding a stick trying to run some teenagers away from her property.
 She was old and frail but she wasn’t going to let them get away with whatever it was they were trying to do.
 Also seeing all of the small children having to walk to school makes me sad.
 Some of them are just babies.
-One day I saw what looked to be a five or six year old walking his baby brother down the busiest road on the island to get home from school.
+One day I saw what looked to be a five or six-year-old walking his baby brother down the busiest road on the island to get home from school.
 That’s something you just don’t see where we’re from.
 There is too much of a threat of children being abducted.
-I just couldn’t do that.
+It’s nice that there are so many people around that look after one another.

 I can’t end this post without mentioning the guy I saw yesterday riding his dirtbike down the main road as fast as he could go with no helmet while popping a wheelie.
 I’ve seen wrecks happen on this road people!
 They are not pretty!
 I’ve only lived here four months!
 You’ve lived here your whole lives!
 What are you thinking???
 (That’s what I’d like to ask anyway.)